Friday, 26 December 2008

 ‘You’d live longer,’ and I was trapped.
 Nair da shot back in his flamboyant Bengali, ‘Preposterous!
 For living this appalling, wretched, meaningless life longer, you suggest that I give up the only pleasure of living!’

 I agree.
 I have not advised anyone to give up smoking ever since.
 ‘Live a hundred years’ could be the worst curse you could bestow upon me or anyone.
 Live hundred years, with friends dead and family drifted away, live in the company of cats and constipation, loneliness and Alzheimer’s.
 No, please don’t.
 If you are a friend reading this piece, never wish me long life.
-If you, dear reader, are a beautiful woman, (Like Nirad C, I too think, "Could I be so unfortunate that there would be none?"), smile your charming smile at these lines.
+If you, dear reader, are a beautiful woman, ("Could I be so unfortunate that there would be none?"), smile your charming smile at these lines.
 I will trade my long life just for your smile.

 The western world and Japan are groaning under the weight of an ageing society.
 Days are not far off when every working Japanese will have to support three old people besides their own family.
 We Indians need not worry on that score.
 We offer no social security to the old.
 We just let them decay and die.